K4rthik14/K4rthik14/README.md

 ### 🌱 Current Goals
 - Master AI agent frameworks and build a portfolio of autonomous AI projects
 - Contribute to GSoC 2026
-- Secure high-impact AI internships

 ---
 ### 📫 Connect with Me